guicho271828/aaai-template/README.md

 + IJCAI style
 + JAIR style

+Requirements: GNU Make, TexLive, inkscape, perl

 Several notes:

 * It encourages the use of [Inkskape](https://inkscape.org/) to prepare svg images in `img` subdirectory, which are automatically compiled into pdf figures.
-(This is a recommended way, since pngs are bitmaps and doesnt print nicely)
+(This is a recommended way, since pngs are bitmaps and doesnt print nicely.)

+  On OSX, inkscape is available from `brew install inkscape`

 * One thing that bugs me every time my paper is accepted to these conferences is how to prepare the **camera-ready submission** archive, which does not allow the use of `\\input{}` command.
 This repo also has a complete automated script for doing this, via `make submission`.